 IN 2017 – LETS BE ICONIC

-This year, we celebrate the ICONS of our time and many before us, who have paved the way towards a more fair and just society, for both women and men.
+In 2017, we celebrated the ICONS of our time and many before us, who have paved the way towards a more fair and just society, for both women and men.

 There is a common feature to iconic women, which is the desire to be free, to reach new limits, to grow beyond the boxes they were confined in.
 The success of the feminist movement across frontiers is not dependent on the will and strength of an isolated individual; rather it can only live from the collaborative efforts of a united society.
 Only if we join hands in this fight, will real change happen, will society evolve and will women be finally recognised and respected as the extraordinary beings they are, across cultures, across frontiers and despite prejudices.
 The Singapore Committee for UN Women calls out for everyone to speak out against injustice with the aim of being part of the solution.